-The following amended Site Plan Review/Subdivision Regulations were adopted by the Exeter Planning Board on April 10th, 2003.
-These regulations were adopted in accordance with NH RSA §672 through §677 inclusive of the Revised Statutes Annotated following a public hearing on April 10th, 2003.
+The following amended Site Plan Review/Subdivision Regulations were adopted by the Exeter Planning Board April 14, 2016.
+These regulations were adopted in accordance with NH RSA §672 through §677 inclusive of the Revised Statutes Annotated following a public hearing on April 14, 2016.